Wheest/wheest.github.io/_posts/2026-02-03-post_punk_press_glenn_gibson.md

 _Yes, there were phases—African music was a thing for a while, and reggae especially — Jamaica was close to America which may have helped with discovery and distribution.
-It very much had its own sound; and it developed over the years from ska, blue beat, and reggae, and they had their own version of rap quite early on._
+It very much had its own sound, developing over the years from ska to blue beat to reggae, and they had their own version of rap quite early on._

-**And one sees how things like dub and whatnot influenced other musical genres around the world.
-I've also been seeing the influence of some of the genres around Afro-house in recent years.
+**Aye, and you see how dub influenced music worldwide.
+I've been noticing Afro-house having a similar reach lately.
 **

 _Africa has so many different countries with their own traditions and own styles, but certainly around that time they would have had a lot of influence from what was coming out of Britain and America._

-**Yes, they had a lot more access to the mass production and outreach to get their music heard internationally.**
+**I suppose folk in Britain and America had a lot more access to the mass production and distribution required to get their music heard internationally.**

-_A lot of these things are very popular in their own country and there are only certain ones which go internationally.
+_A lot of these things are very popular in their own country and only certain ones that break through internationally.
 There are certainly people that can help give it a boost.
 Paul Simon recorded an album with African musicians in the “Graceland” album a number of years ago.
 And he got a lot of criticism because South Africa had apartheid going on and there were supposed to be cultural